 Next, let’s turn our attention to the type of evaluation to use.
 The evaluation should include one, and may include all, of the following approaches:

 Level 1: Employee Reaction

 After the training is complete, have the employees give their opinion of the training.
 This can be delivered as a survey.
 Be sure to include space for written comments, too.

 Survey questions can cover topics such as the trainer’s presentation skills, the suitability of the training environment, the pace and difficulty of the training, and the usefulness of the training material.

 These surveys can help the trainees assess their own level of learning.
 In addition, they can be used by trainers and training providers to assess and improve the training materials and training delivery.

-This is an assessment, during or immediately after training, to determine if the employees can satisfy the learning objectives.
+This is an assessment or test, during or immediately after training, to determine if the employees can satisfy the learning objectives.

 This assessment may take several different forms, including:

 - A performance assessment in which the worker demonstrates a skill while being observed; this can happen in a simulated work environment or the real work environment